howdyuniverse/pys60_digits_game/README.md

 Memorize digits and then type them in original order.

-On each level player gets more digits for memorizing.
+On each level player gets more digits and less time for memorizing.

 ![screenshot 1](/screenshots/screen_0.png)
 ![screenshot 2](/screenshots/screen_1.png)